 WHAT THE FUTURE HOLDS FOR SD-WAN IN 2017

-It’s been an exciting year for SD-WAN.
+It’s been an exciting year for SD-WAN technology.
 Not only have the leading industry analysts been bullish, but this year saw a major uptick in the number of high-profile service providers adopting the technology for their customers.
 I firmly believe the pace of SD-WAN adoption is only going to accelerate and further evolve into new markets.
 What follows are my top five predictions for SD-WAN in 2017.

-According to IDC, by 2020, the SD-WAN market will grow to $6 billion.
-In 2017, we predict that not only will more service providers realize the financial benefits to adopting SD-WAN, but they will start layering software-defined security (SD-Security) on top as an add on to further increase revenues and differentiate their offering.
+According to IDC, by 2020, the SD-WAN industry solutions market will grow to $6 billion.
+In 2017, we predict that not only will more service providers realize the financial benefits to adopting SD-WAN technology, but they will start layering software-defined security (SD-Security) on top as an add on to further increase revenues and differentiate their offering.
 SD-Security offers all of the security features found in unified threat management (UTM) and next-generation firewall (NGFW) devices, such as firewall, malware protection, URL content filtering, intrusion prevention and more and turns them into virtual network functions (VNF) that only require a generic white box appliance at the branch site.
 This will further help providers get out of the low-margin business of selling proprietary appliance-based services and focus on generating more customer value and revenue through richer, higher margin software-based services.

 2. Enterprises Will Consolidate Devices in the Branch Office to Improve Security and Simplify Management